Litigation boutiques offer an intensive yet supportive learning environment for young lawyers – expect your skills to grow, and grow fast.

 What do associates do?

-BG: Associates right from the jump are expected to contribute substantively to cases – whether that’s drafting dispositive motions or appellate briefs or liaising with the client (all of which I did in my first few weeks here).
-Associates are expected to be intimately familiar with the facts and documents central to a case, and to know key deadlines.
-Associates are also involved with bigger-picture strategic thinking and are actively encouraged to speak up in meetings.
-The bottom line is that associates at HSG really get to see the entire case – from high-level strategy and client contact down to discovery – and the responsibility given to associates tracks that broad vista.
+BG: A lot.
+That is one of the reasons why I joined HSG, and it's proven to be true.
+Associates, right from the jump, are expected to contribute substantively to cases—whether that’s drafting dispositive motions or appellate briefs, or liaising with the client (all of which I did in my first few weeks here).
+Like traditional BigLaw firms, associates are expected to be intimately familiar with the facts and documents central to a case, and to know key deadlines.
+But associates are also involved with bigger-picture strategic thinking and are actively encouraged to speak up in meetings.
+The bottom line is that associates at HSG really get to see the entire case—from high-level strategy and client contact down to discovery—and the responsibility given to associates tracks that broad vista.
+One of my most memorable experiences at the firm was taking a major witness at a trial, where the opposing counsel across from me was the senior partner on the case at a major international law firm.
+It was just awesome.

-MS: Associates play a leading role in our non-hierarchical structure, meeting with and advising clients, determining strategy, taking witnesses in trials, making arguments to judges, and helping to set the direction of the firm.
-We staff matters leanly, and our partners don’t have the luxury or the desire to keep associates in the shadows – quite the contrary.
-When HSG was appointed to the steering committee in multibillion-dollar litigation, we placed a mid-level associate in a position to take charge and become the de facto leader of the committee, which she did with exceptional results; she’s now a partner.
-Our partners frequently ‘second-chair’ lawyers at their first hearing or trial as part of our commitment to developing talent.
+MS: In our non-hierarchical structure, associates play an outsized role: meeting with clients, determining strategy, taking witnesses in trials, making arguments to judges, and even helping to set the direction of the firm itself.
+We staff matters leanly, and our partners don’t have the luxury or the desire to keep associates in the shadows.
+Quite the contrary.
+When HSG was appointed to the steering committee in multibillion-dollar litigation, we placed a mid-level associate in a position to become the de facto leader of the committee, which she did with exceptional results.
+She’s now a partner and member of our management committee.
+Our partners frequently “second-chair” lawyers at their first deposition, hearing, or trial as part of our commitment to developing talent.
+Associates play a lead role in our pro bono efforts, pressing cases and causes they (and we) are passionate about.

 What do partners do?

-BG: The partner provides the primary point of client contact and maps out the big-picture strategy – often after substantial back-and-forth with the whole team.
+BG: At least from my perspective as an associate, the partner provides the primary point of client contact, and maps out the big-picture strategy – often after substantial back-and-forth with the whole team.
 The partners and associates then work together to implement that strategy.
 But beyond case management, the partners at HSG are actively involved with associate mentorship.
-For myself, this has manifested in two forms of mentorship: I’ve had partners provide substantive and technical feedback on my writing, which is enormously useful as a young lawyer.
+For myself, this has manifested in two forms of mentorship.
+I’ve had partners provide substantive and technical feedback on my writing, which is enormously useful as a young lawyer.
 The other form of mentorship that the partnership engages in is the more personal—asking whether I’m satisfied with what I’m working on, making sure I’m busy (but not hair-on-fire busy), and simply asking whether everything is alright.
 The culture at HSG very much emphasizes inclusiveness, tightness, and collegiality among its lawyers, and that culture flows from the partnership on downwards.

 “The other form of mentorship the partnership engages in is the more personal… making sure I’m busy (but not hair-on-fire busy) and simply asking whether everything is alright.”

-MS: Lean staffing is an equation that goes both ways.
+MS: Lean staffing goes both ways.
 Just like no job is too big for an associate, no job is too small for a partner.
 We are in the trenches on our cases, even while we are supervising them.
-Whether as part of our client work or through our various structured and unstructured mentorship activities, we spend time mentoring associates and working with them to develop the skills necessary to succeed as a lawyer.
+Whether as part of our client work or through our structured and unstructured mentorship activities, we spend time working with associates to develop the skills and confidence necessary to succeed.

 What makes for a successful litigation lawyer?

-BG: Two skills stand out; first, it’s important to have a mastery of the fundamentals of the case – the facts, the arguments, the weaknesses of your positions, and what’s likely to come down the pike in the litigation.
-The second skill, especially important as a junior associate, is learning how to craft, synthesize, and then articulate your views.
+BG: Speaking from the perspective of a young lawyer, I think two skills stand out.
+First, it’s important to have a mastery of the fundamentals of the case—the facts, the arguments, the weaknesses of your positions, and what’s likely to come down the pike in the litigation.
+The second skill is learning to how to craft, synthesize, and then articulate your views.
+I think many firms focus associate training on the former, but at HSG there is an emphasis on the latter as well.
+It is routine here for associates to take or defend depositions, examine witnesses at hearings, present oral argument, pitch clients, etc.

-MS: Being a litigator is, in some respects, more art than science – there are a lot of ways to do it well.
-That said, certain skills help: the ability to write clearly, to present oneself confidently, to anticipate counterarguments, and to connect with people.
+MS: There is no single answer to this question.
+Being a litigator is, in some respects, more art than science—there are a lot of ways to do it well.
+That said, certain skills help: the ability to write clearly, think critically, present oneself confidently, anticipate counterarguments, and connect with people.
 It doesn’t hurt to have a little showmanship, either.
-Most important of all is moral grounding and the commitment to do the right thing.
+Most important of all is the moral grounding and commitment to do the right thing, which was reinforced to me early on by my own mentors, including Judge Holwell.

 “Being a litigator is, in some respects, more art than science – there are a lot of ways to do it well.”